- November 3, 2016

 About

-Xanadu Next is a single player and multiplayer hack and slash game with a fantasy theme.
+Xanadu Next is a single player and multiplayer hack and slash game with fantasy and anime themes.
 It was developed by Nihon Falcom and was released on November 3, 2016.
 It received positive reviews from critics and very positive reviews from players.

 - Engaging combat system that emphasizes positioning and strategy, making battles feel satisfying.